 The Western ideas of private property, freedom, individualism, and state power stand in contrast to Chinese perspectives.
 In China,Confucian philosophy emphasizes a familial approach, adherence to the authority’s superiority, and the central role of the state, which reflects a reliance on collective values, respect for hierarchical structures, and a strong role for the state in guiding and maintaining societal order.

 Earlier, China struggled to achieve economic success, but in the 21st century, it has emerged as a flourishing economy, presenting a counter-assertion to the Western bloc.
 Since 1978, China has averaged a GDP growth rate of 9% and lifted 800 million people out of poverty, which is attracting many other countries for its development model and fostering its relationship and trade with China.
-As the rising power of China challenginges and threatens the existing ruling power, the Thucydides trap looks inevitable.
+As the rising power of China challenges and threatens the existing ruling power, the Thucydides trap looks inevitable.ing

 Indian Civilization

 After the period of economic liberalization in the early 1990s, India announced its mark on the global stage and started cooperating with many other countries while strictly maintainingstrategic autonomy.
-The growing influence of India in maintaining regional hegemony has been serious concern for US influence.
+The growing influence of India in maintaining regional hegemony has been a serious concern for US influence.
 India strategically partners with the US and other countries to counterbalance China‘s growing influence; however, it doesn’t completely align with the Western bloc.
-As India marches towards its economic growth and becomes the 5th largest economy in the world, India is likely to assert its own cultural, and philosophical identity to the world rather than comply with Western ideas.Reemergence of cultural relativism all around the world and economic growth of nations above undermines the concept of an upcoming bipolar world.
-The future of the world order still looks unpredictable, but multipolar world order is shaping with the growth of countries that represent different cultural identity other than US universalism.
+As India marches towards its economic growth and becomes the 5th largest economy in the world, India is likely to assert its own culturals and philosophical identity to the world rather than comply with Western ideas.Reemergence of cultural relativism all around the world and economic growth of nations above undermines the concept of an upcoming bipolar world.
+The future of the world order still looks unpredictable, but a multipolar world order is shaping with the growth of countries that represent a different cultural identity other than US universalism.,

 In the 21st century where nationalism, identity and culture have gained relevance, positing the idea of West versus the East or China versus the US is not complete at all.
 The US may seek to counterbalance China but US hegemony will face significant challenge all around the world.